chef/chef-web-docs/content/api_chef_server.md

 The `GET` method is used to get a list of containers.

+Note: The `/containers` endpoint is not useful outside of the Chef Infra Server code.

-This method has no parameters.
+This method has no parameters. e
 **Request**

 ``` none